Trae Koch, Director of Transportation

 Please receive a copy of the Special Transportation Guidelines at the time of requesting Special Transportation.
 The information contained in this document will assist everyone involved in insuring a safe and pleasurable experience for our children.

-If the student is not at home, and notice has not been received by Transportation, the bus will not go by the second day until notified by parent or guardian that the student will ride the bus again.
+If the student does not ride, three(3) consecutive days and notice has not been received by Transportation, the bus will not go by the following days until notified by the parent or guardian that the student will ride the bus again.